suman520-git/Aws_RAG_Docker_Deploy/README.md

 1. **Data Ingestion**: PDF documents are processed, chunked, embedded, and stored in the vector database
 2. **Query Pipeline**: User queries are processed, relevant context is retrieved, and responses are generated using the LLM

-## 👥 Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.

-1. Fork the repository
-2. Create your feature branch (`git checkout -b feature/amazing-feature`)
-3. Commit your changes (`git commit -m 'Add some amazing feature'`)
-4. Push to the branch (`git push origin feature/amazing-feature`)
-5. Open a Pull Request

-## ❤️ Made with Love

-Built with passion for efficient knowledge retrieval and natural language processing.

-If you find this project useful, please consider giving it a star ⭐